Ancient Rome and the Formation of Countries:

 The skills of problem solving, communication, critical thinking, and analysis continue to evolve in Sixth Grade Math.
 Emphasis is placed on problem-solving processes and sound computation skills.
 Oral and written communication of mathematical ideas as well as analyzing problems become more important as students transition to more abstract concepts of early algebra.
-Studies of geometry and probability become increasingly sophisticated as the abstract thinking skills of the students grow.
 Skills developed throughout the earlier grades are combined with more advanced creative analysis and sequential thinking.

-The Sixth Grade math curriculum includes the study of data analysis and graphs; decimal operations; introductory algebra with tables, graphs, and formulas; fraction comparisons and fraction operations; ratios, scale drawings, rates, and proportions; angle geometry; percent/decimal/fraction conversions and percent word problems; probability including tree diagrams, Venn Diagrams, and counting principles; the study of data analysis and graphs; signed number operations and order of operations; solving simple equations, distributive property, and collecting like terms; ratios, scale drawings, rates, and proportions; and graphing inequalities.
-The students’ Enrichment activities involve investigations with Google Sheets.
+The Sixth Grade math curriculum includes decimal operations; fraction comparisons and fraction operations; ratios, scale drawings, rates, and proportions; angle geometry; percent/decimal/fraction conversions and percent word problems; probability including tree diagrams, Venn Diagrams, and counting principles; the study of data analysis and graphs; signed number operations and order of operations; solving simple equations, distributive property, and collecting like terms; and graphing inequalities.

 Keeping with the themes of expansion, migration, and survival in a new environment which are introduced in the Sixth Grade study of Rome and the Middle Ages, the science curriculum involves the exploration and potential pioneering of Mars.
 In the Sixth Grade science course, “Matter and Energy in Our Lives: An Exploration of Earth and Space Systems,” students use math and science skills to complete “authentic space mission tasks” in the classroom and at The Buehler Challenger & Science Center.